 The name Caribbean is derived from the Caribs.
 During the late 15th century, the Caribs are the region’s dominant Native American groups, also known as Amerindians, at the time of European contact.

-After Cristopher Columbus discovered the West Indies, the Spanish term Antillas was assigned to these lands.
+After Christopher Columbus discovered the West Indies, the Spanish term Antillas was assigned to these lands.
 Derived from the Latin word Antillia, Antillas means a ghost island in West Spain.
 Accordingly, the Sea of the Antilles becomes the alternate name of the Caribbean Sea in various European languages.

 The Spanish dominance was undisputed during the first century of development.
 Then, it was colonized by England, the Dutch Republic, France, Courland, and Denmark.
-Following the colonization, the Caribbean Sea became a busy area for marine trading and transports.
+Following the colonization, the Caribbean Sea became a busy area for marine trading and transport.